 |Financial Year||Production in MT Tons|

 While making cost budgets for the year 2014, one would need to forecast the various cost elements such as material cost, labor cost, utility cost, factory cost, administration cost, finance cost, selling and distribution cost, etc. All these costs are directly or indirectly dependent upon the level of activity of the business.
 Therefore, the budgeting manager should know the expected activity level in the year 2014.
 Can that activity be 10000 MT?
 It looks illogical, right?

 How to Calculate Relevant Range?

 The growth rate of the company, i.e., roughly 25% year on year, can be taken as the base for defining the relevant range of activity in 2014.
 Other factors such as industry growth, competitor’s position, etc., would play a role in defining the relevant range.

 Relevant Range and Behavior of Costs

-‘Fixed cost is fixed only in relevant range’.
-We normally understand supervisor salary as fixed cost because that does not vary with the production.
+‘Fixed cost is fixed only in the relevant range.’
+We normally understand a supervisor’s salary as a fixed cost because that does not vary with the production.
 Now, look at the example below:

-If there are 2 machines producing 500 units each per year and is supervised by 1 supervisor.
-He can supervise another 3 machine if installed nearby them.
-So, till the requirement of the company is 2500 (500*5) units per year, the same supervisor will handle and cost of supervisor will remain fixed to say $12,000.
+Suppose 2 machines are producing 500 units each per year and are supervised by one supervisor.
+He can supervise another 3 machines if installed nearby them.
+So, till the requirement of the company is 2500 (500*5) units per year, the same supervisor will handle it, and the cost of the supervisor will remain fixed to say $12,000.
 Over and above the production of 2500 units, the company will have to appoint another manager to supervise 6th machines onwards.
-In the example, it is clearly evident that the supervisor cost which is a fixed cost is only fixed till the production is 2500 units.
+In the example, it is clearly evident that the supervisor cost, which is a fixed cost, is only fixed till the production is 2500 units.
 Here, the relevant range and fixed cost relation are as follows: